jeffchiou/website/src/articles/my-windows-setup/my-windows-setup.md

 ### First Programs

 The first thing I install is [Scoop](https://scoop.sh/).
 Then I use Scoop to install almost everything else.
+After install, do a `scoop install git` and then use `scoop bucket add` to add the buckets`extras`, `nonportable`,`nirsoft`, and `java` .
 Scoop doesn't automatically add things to the context menu, which I like since my context menu tends to get too cluttered.
 I add the items I want manually.

-To it easier to associate files with Scoop-installed programs, I saw that the "open with" context menu item points to `C:\Program Files`.
-I just added two shortcuts to the Program Files folder that I created on the desktop — the first to `C:\Users\USERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Scoop Apps` and the second to `C:\Users\mirum\scoop\apps`
+To make it easier to associate files with Scoop-installed programs, I saw that the "open with" context menu item points to `C:\Program Files`.
+I just added two shortcuts to the Program Files folder that I created on the desktop — the first to `C:\Users\USERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Scoop Apps` and the second to `C:\Users\USERNAME\scoop\apps`

 Things that I can't find on Scoop, I use [Chocolatey](https://chocolatey.org/).
 I've found that Chocolatey doesn't clean up as easily so I try not to install too many things with it.